 Michael Kratsios is now the highest-ranking Greek American in the Administration.
 He also alluded to his heritage in the hearing, stating, “ My mother and my grandfather came to the United States from native Greece in search of a more prosperous future.
 They instilled in me that enduring optimism for a better tomorrow.
 And I believe that embracing technological innovation, building new technologies in America and shaping those technologies with American values will lead us to that stronger future.”

-The role of U.S. CTO, which was created in 2009 under President Obama, has been empty since the beginning of the Trump administration.
-Kratsios has served as the Acting Chief Technology Officer since the beginning of this administration.
 He has been the White House’s principal technology policy advisor and a secretary-level representative of the U.S. at international meetings, including at the G7 and G20.
 He has led a team of policy advisors driving U.S. policy and priorities on a range of technology issues, including artificial intelligence (AI), unmanned aerial systems, autonomous vehicles, quantum computing, telecommunications, rural broadband, entrepreneurship, the digital economy, cybersecurity, advanced manufacturing and STEM education.

 Under his leadership, the White House Office of Science and Technology Policy encourages the development of emerging technologies in the United States, empowers American companies to commercialize and adopt new technologies, and improves and expands access to the tools necessary for Americans to succeed in the 21st century economy.

 Kratsios was born Michael John Kotsakas Kratsios on November 7, 1986, in Salisbury, Maryland, which is also home to the famous Sarbanes family, of former Senator Paul Sarbanes and Congressman John Sarbanes.
 He grew up in Columbia, South Carolina.
 He graduated from Princeton University in 2008 with a degree in political science and a certificate in Hellenic Studies.
-He received the Hellenic Studies Senior Thesis Prize.
+Kratsios received the Hellenic Studies Senior Thesis Prize.
 He was a visiting scholar at Tsinghua University in Beijing.

 After graduation, he worked for Barclay’s Capital and Lyford Group International, and later served as the Chief Financial Officer of Clarium Capital Management.
 He then became a Principal at Thiel Capital and served as Chief of Staff to entrepreneur and venture capitalist Peter Thiel.

-His mother, Maria, immigrated to the US from the Greek island of Chios.
+Kratsios’s mother, Maria, immigrated to the US from the Greek island of Chios.
 His father John’s father immigrated to the US from Kastoria in northern Greece.
 Kratsios grew up speaking Greek at home and is fluent in the language.